- Latest observations of the Sinpo South Shipyard show a return to its status quo of low-level activity.

 - A SLBM test was planned, but subsequently cancelled for reasons unknown outside North Korea.

-At the static test stand on the south side of the Sinpo South Shipyard, no significant activity is observed with the rail-mounted service stand and launch pad strong arm (used to raise a launch tube or missile into the vertical position for testing), which are in the same positions as previously observed.
+At the pop-up test stand on the south side of the Sinpo South Shipyard, no significant activity is observed with the rail-mounted service stand and launch pad strong arm (used to raise a launch tube or missile into the vertical position for testing), which are in the same positions as previously observed.

 Little other activity is noted elsewhere in the area of the Sinpo South Shipyard.